 Plan ahead and do a proper install

-A good rule of thumb is to always wait a few weeks before installing a big update.
-At least until Microsoft pushes a few cumulative updates to fix some of the issues.
+A good rule of thumb is always to wait a few weeks before installing a big update, at least until Microsoft pushes a few cumulative updates to fix some of the issues.

 Although updates are now mandatory, if you use Windows 10 Pro, you can defer upgrades to prevent a new version of the operating system from installing right away.
 You can also set a metered network to achieve the same thing on Windows 10 Home.

-Then when it’s time to upgrade, you can download the ISO files to create a bootable media or use the Media Creation Tool to do a clean install of Windows 10 with the Anniversary Update (or any other update).
+Then, when it’s time to upgrade, you can download the ISO files to create a bootable media or use the Media Creation Tool to do a clean install of Windows 10 with the Anniversary Update (or any other update).